Is traditional Thai Massage better than non-traditional?

-However there are massage modalities which work very effectively on the abdominal area, specifically Chi Nei Tsang and Shiatsu.
+However there are massage modalities that work very effectively on the abdominal area, specifically Chi Nei Tsang and Shiatsu.

 Some of those techniques can easily be built into a Thai Massage session and improve it greatly.

-A system which incorporates such effective and gentle abdominal work into Thai Massage already exists.
+A system that incorporates such effective and gentle abdominal work into Thai Massage already exists.